ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics action update`
 {: #schematics-update-action}

 Update the information of an existing {{site.data.keyword.bplong_notm}} action by using an action ID.
-You cannot update the location and region once an action is created.
 {: shortdesc}